hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 The configuration is split into two tables that are added to any pre-existing firewall configuration.
-The names of the tables differ from the names that are usually used by software like, e.g., docker or libvirt so (re)starting the firewall configuration does not remove existing firewall rules.
+The names of the tables differ from the names that are usually used by software like, e.g., [docker][docker] or [libvirt][libvirt] so (re)starting the firewall configuration does not remove existing firewall rules.
 Note that the rules themselves still can interfere with each-other.
 For example, packets that are accepted by existing firewall rules can still be dropped in these tables.

 The table `fw_router_nat` contains the rules for NAT in one chain.
 The chain `postrouting` contains the NAT rules for outgoing traffic: its type is `nat`